Samsree03/Timezone_fetcher/README.md

 ### Installation Steps
 1. Install streamlit, pandas, requests, datetime and pytz libraries using command prompt.
 2. Create an account in Ninjas API and get the API Key.
+3. Modify and run the python file, task_dashboard

 ## Usage Guide

 ### Running the Application